People

 Lisa S. Tsai

-Lisa Tsai is the Managing Partner of Reid Collins & Tsai.
-Lisa has represented plaintiffs in a wide variety of complex business disputes, including financial fraud cases, legal malpractice actions, fiduciary duty litigation, intellectual property litigation, and securities and shareholder derivative lawsuits.
+Lisa Tsai is the Managing Partner and Co-Founder of Reid Collins & Tsai.
+Lisa has represented plaintiffs in a wide variety of complex business disputes, including financial fraud cases, professional liability actions, legal malpractice actions, fiduciary duty litigation, intellectual property litigation, and other corporate malfeasance and business tort disputes, obtaining hundreds of millions of dollars in recoveries for her clients.

 Following a lengthy jury trial and bench trial, Lisa obtained a Top 50 Verdict in the United States against global investment bank Credit Suisse for fraud, which was affirmed after several rounds of appeals.
-Among her many industry accolades, she has been named to the Best Lawyers in America for her work with private funds and hedge funds, as well as the Lawdragon 500 Leading Lawyers in America, which recognizes the most elite lawyers in the profession.
-She has also been recognized as one of the country’s Top 250 Women in Litigation by Benchmark Litigation, and repeatedly named a Band 1 Leading Lawyer by Chambers USA.
-In 2022, she was named a “Plaintiffs Trailblazer” by the National Law Journal.
+Among her many industry accolades, Lisa has been named to the Best Lawyers® in America for her work with private funds and hedge funds, as well as the Lawdragon 500 Leading Lawyers in America, which recognizes the most elite lawyers in the profession.
+Lisa also has been recognized as a Plaintiff’s Trailblazer by The National Law Journal and one of the country’s Top 250 Women in Litigation by Benchmark Litigation.

 Lisa is licensed to practice law in both Texas and California.
 She is admitted to the State Bar of Texas, the State Bar of California, the Northern, Southern, Eastern, and Western Districts of Texas, the Northern, Central, and Southern Districts of California, the Fifth Circuit Court of Appeals, and the Ninth Circuit Court of Appeals.

 Lisa is active in a variety of professional and community organizations, including having served as Chair of the State Bar of Texas Asian Pacific Interest Section, Chair of the Austin Bar Association Bench Bar Committee, President of the Austin Asian American Bar Association, Vice Chair of the City of Austin Ethics Review Commission, and Board Secretary of the Texas Fair Defense Project.
-She has been honored as a Pathfinder by the Travis County Women Lawyers’ Association and received the Judge Suzanne Covington Pro Bono Service Award for her legal work on behalf of domestic violence victims.
-Lisa also devotes time to her alma mater law school, mentoring first-year law students, serving on the board of the Texas Law Review Association, and serving on the Board of Trustees of The University of Texas Law School Foundation.
+Lisa has been honored as a Pathfinder by the Travis County Women Lawyers’ Association and received the Judge Suzanne Covington Pro Bono Service Award for her legal work on behalf of domestic violence victims.
+Lisa also devotes time to her alma mater law school, serving on the Board of Trustees of The University of Texas Law School Foundation, serving on the Board of the Texas Law Review Association, and mentoring first-year law students.

 Notable Representations:

-• Representation of retail funds that were defrauded into investing in a $540 million syndicated real estate loan arranged by Credit Suisse.
-After a three-week jury trial, a Dallas jury found by clear and convincing evidence that Credit Suisse fraudulently induced the funds and awarded $40 million, a Top 50 verdict that year.
-After several rounds of appeals, the Texas Supreme Court affirmed the jury’s fraud verdict, and the Dallas trial court entered a judgment against Credit Suisse.
-On appeal.
+• Representation of retail investment funds that were defrauded into investing in a $540 million syndicated real estate loan arranged by Credit Suisse.
+After a three-week jury trial, a Dallas jury found by clear and convincing evidence that Credit Suisse fraudulently induced the funds and awarded $40 million, a Top 50 verdict in the United States that year.
+After several rounds of appeals, the Texas Supreme Court affirmed the jury’s fraud verdict.

-• Representation of various funds in a fraud lawsuit seeking more than $100 million against Royal Bank of Scotland in connection with a $500 million collateralized debt obligation transaction.
+• Representation of various funds in a $100 million fraud lawsuit against Royal Bank of Scotland in connection with a $500 million collateralized debt obligation transaction.
 The lawsuit was successfully settled for a confidential amount prior to depositions.

 • Representation of NexBank in a $60 million fraud and breach of contract lawsuit against Gene Phillips and related entities in Dallas state court.
 Following fact and expert discovery, the lawsuit was successfully settled for a confidential amount.